unnamed-ii/react-cheese-shop/README.md

 - Adaptive styles

 ## Tasks, that have to be done
+- TO FIX: .basket className for button component isn't working for some reason
 - TO FIX: if product is in favourite list, render the solid heart icon at addToFavourite button
 - firebase authentication
 - Create skeletons